jpsowin/minimal-mistakes/_pages/index.md

 > This book is about the possibility that Huxley, not Orwell, was right.

 The book gets even better.
-You won't regret reading it.
+It'll take you a few hours to read it — a few hours to change your entire life.
 Seriously, why are you still here and not ordering it?

 ## Okay, Then What?